 Breaking Bad ended its award-winning five-season run in 2013, but the series finale wasn’t the end of the story.
 Not only does Walter White’s criminal lawyer Saul Goodman have his very own prequel series, Better Call Saul, but the film El Camino, a direct sequel to Breaking Bad, will air on Netflix this fall.

-Written and directed by Breaking Bad creator Vince Gilligan, El Camino reveals what happens to Walter White’s assistant and partner-in-cooking Jesse Pinkman — portrayed by Aaron Paul — directly after Breaking Bad‘s last episode.
+Written and directed by Breaking Bad creator Vince Gilligan, El Camino will premiere October 11 and reveal what happened to Walter White’s assistant and partner-in-cooking Jesse Pinkman — portrayed by Aaron Paul — directly after Breaking Bad‘s last episode.
 Here’s everything we know about El Camino so far.

 (Warning: Major spoilers for Breaking Bad follow.)